Daily High to Daily Low: Is It Safe to Buy Annaly Capital Management Inc. (NLY)?

-Annaly Capital Management Inc. (NYSE:NLY) went up by 0.64% from its latest closing price compared to the recent 1-year high of $9.47.
-The company’s stock price has collected 0.85% of gains in the last five trading sessions.
-Press Release reported on 05/19/21 that Donnell A. Segalas Concludes his Service as a Member of the Board of Annaly Capital Management, Inc.
+Annaly Capital Management Inc. (NYSE:NLY) went down by -0.75% from its latest closing price compared to the recent 1-year high of $9.64.
+The company’s stock price has collected -2.84% of loss in the last five trading sessions.
+Press Release reported on 06/09/21 that Annaly Capital Management, Inc. Announces 2(nd) Quarter 2021 Common Stock Dividend of $0.22 per Share

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.